TamilarasiPalanivel/AI-chatbot/README.md

 #AI Chatbot

 #Overview
-This is a simple AI Chatbot implented in Pyhton.It responds to user inputs based on predefined responses stored in a JSON file.
+This is a simple AI Chatbot implented in Python.It responds to user inputs based on predefined responses stored in a JSON file.

 ##Features
 Responds to greetings and common questions.